Beetroot Powder for Ironman: The 5-Day Loading Protocol: The Short Answer

 Do not use antibacterial mouthwash on race morning or during the 24 hours before your event.
 Plain water rinsing is fine.
 Avoiding antibacterial gum and breath strips is also prudent for the same reason.

 This is a common protocol failure athletes discover after a race where the product seemed not to work.
 The product is dependent on your oral microbiome being intact.
+For more on the timing mechanics behind this pathway, see why nitrate timing matters in the 60 minutes before you race.

 Masters Athletes: Why the Extended Loading Window Matters More